thedeadairchannel004

 There are two ways of writing.
 Generally we refer to 'plotters' and 'pantsers.'
 Plotters organize everything up front, with structured outlines and firm tentpoles to be reached along the way.
 Act structures and dialectic storytelling.
 Pantsers go the other way; trusting the process, putting one foot in front of the other from start to finish.
 Flying by the seat of said pants.
 Almost all writers do a bit of both, to varying degrees.

 The more stories I've told, the more I've become the former.
 Finding the beauty in the craft, unfurling a plan with nuances along the way.
 But longform, serialized comic writing definitely necessitates a bit of both.
-Trying to hold 12 or 20 issues worth of story in one's head feels like a folly, and also feels somewhat limiting.
+Trying to hold 12 or 20 issues worth of story in one's head feels like a folly, and somewhat limiting.
 The longer a story runs, the more opportunities it has for pivot points.
 For latent ideas to bubble to the surface and let themselves be known and explored.

 There's also the element of setting things in stone.
 In many artistic mediums, a creator can come up with a brilliant idea towards the end of the story, then go back and seed that into chapter one so it looks like it was there all along.
 With monthly comics, no such luck.
 That issue is out.
 It's on the shelf.
 Sorry.
 So instead you're always building off the foundations of what you've already done.
 It's intrinsically improvisational.